 Higher employee retention

 You’ve attracted top talent, you need to keep hold of them.
-When you motivate employees with both extrinsic rewards and intrinsic rewards, they will likely want to stay with your organization and progress as high as they can.
+When you motivate employees with extrinsic rewards and engage them with intrinsic rewards, they will likely want to stay with your organization and progress as high as they can.
 It’s far cheaper to retain great employees than recruit new ones.

 Keep your HR professionals happy by having top talent come knocking on your door for a job.
 When a company gets a good reputation as a motivated workplace it will attract energetic employees whose individual efforts will benefit everyone.